Judicial Recognition of a Relationship as a Marriage

 Talk to an Attorney

 Many people want to get a "common law marriage."
 Utah does not have common law marriage; instead, you may petition the court to recognize your relationship as a marriage even though you never had a marriage ceremony.
-If the court approves, the man and woman will be considered to have been married ever since the following conditions have been met.
-The parties should be prepared to present evidence that the marriage arises out of an agreement between a man and a woman who:
+If the court approves, the partners will be considered to have been married ever since the following conditions have been met.
+The parties should be prepared to present evidence that the marriage arises out of an agreement between partners who:

 - are of legal age and capable of giving consent;